newdebugbar/newdebugbar.com/README.md

+# newdebugbar.com

-# The official website for The New Debug Bar for Laravel
+This is the official website for The New Debug Bar for Laravel.